THE HUMAN HEART

 (F) Pulmonary Valve

-All the valves in your heart only allow blood to pass in one direction.
-Then valve (F) opens and blood is ejected into the Pulmonary Artery, which then divides into the Left Pulmonary Artery (G) and Right Pulmonary Artery (H).
+All the valves in the heart only allow blood to pass in one direction.
+Valve (F) opens and blood is ejected into the Pulmonary Artery, which then divides into the Left Pulmonary Artery (G) and Right Pulmonary Artery (H).

 (G) Left Pulmonary Artery